Mobile App Semester Project

 Group Formation Instructions

-Students are free to self-organize into project groups of three or less students.
-If you would like to work in a group but do not know who else might be willing to work with you, feel free to start a conversation thread in the #semester-project
+Students are free to self-organize into project groups of three or fewer students.
+If you would like to work in a group but do not know who else might be willing to work with you, feel free to start a conversation thread in the #semester-project channel on Slack created for this purpose.
+To recruit other students it might be helpful to mention your platform preference and topic interest if you have any.

 Once you’ve formed a group, have one person in your group create a private channel that consists of the last names of each team member of the group separated by hyphens.
 For example, if Jane Doe, Juan Perez and Zhang San choose to work together, their group name would be group-doe-perez-san.
 Add each member of the group to the channel along with the instructor.
 Then post which platform focus area your group has chosen to work on.